team-12-csc-510/amatsa/README.md

 By pointing these issues out before code review, this allows a code reviewer to focus on the architecture of a change while not wasting time with trivial style nitpicks.

 ## Scaling
+### Scaling maximum number of concurrent users
 We have achieved a scaling of 10x for the maximum amount of concurrent users.
 The details can be found [here](https://docs.google.com/document/d/1RdMRLtXNsLXfKQEYGx74gnLFtfKDUw35MHHgc2TtDuA/edit?usp=sharing).

+### Realtime data collection scalability
+- We realized that the initial time of data collection was somewhere in the vicinity of 31 seconds and for this system to represent a more real world scenario we needed to reduce this time.
+We were able to reduce this time to 0.5 seconds essentially achieving a scalability factor of 62 asymptotically.

 ### ⚙︎📧 Troubleshooting, help and contact information